 You’ve probably seen the captivating footage of great white sharks breaching the surface by several feet as they hunt for and feed on seals in different parts of the world.
-Largemouth bass hunt for their prey in virtually the same manner in some cases and the result is often similar as you’ll notice bass launching themselves upward and disappearing back down into the depths.
+Largemouth bass hunt for their prey in virtually the same manner in some cases, and the result is often similar as you’ll notice bass launching themselves upward and disappearing back down into the depths.

 The main reason why bass jump like this is likely because they are taking advantage of the sun and its position in the sky at certain times of the year, as well as a few other factors.

 During the warm months of late spring and early summer, there are typically an abundant number of insects flying around the water in search of their own food and habitat.
-Bass take notice of this and will wait for a fly or other type of insects to land on the water before striking.
+Bass take notice of this and will wait for a fly or other type of insect to land on the water before striking.

 In many cases, bass will also jump out of the water in an effort to free the lure and hook from its mouth as you are trying to reel it in.
 There’s nothing quite like having a big bass on the end of your line and seeing it swim up to the surface and burst up out of the water as you fight to maintain control over the fish.